Pediatric Orthopedic Surgeons treating Spinal Fractures

 Spinal Fractures

 Fractured VertebraeA fractured spine or vertebral fracture is a medical term that describes breaking any of your vertebrae.
 Vertebrae are the 33 bones that build up the spinal column.
 Sometimes, people also refer to a spinal fracture as a broken back.
 Spinal injuries in children are rare injuries.
 However, once it occurs, the results can be quite devastating for the growing skeleton.
-While treating these patients the doctors should have knowledge of the accident’s causes, and clinical symptoms while proper diagnostics is also necessary.
+Doctors will ask the parents how the condition occured, and the clinical symptoms while diagnosing the injury.

-Fractured vertebrae are usually the result of osteoporosis while traumas like falls, sports injuries, or car accidents can also be the reason.
+Fractured vertebrae in children are usually the result of traumas like falls, sports injuries, or car accidents.
 When it comes to treatment, most spinal fractures won’t need surgery.
 In minor cases, the patient might need to wear a brace for a few months.
 However, for treating severe spinal fractures, surgeries will be necessary.

 Causes of Spinal Fractures